-The Nintendo Power Pad was one of the first installations to the now flooded world of interactive video games.
-Classic games like World Class Track Meet and Dance Aerobics tested ones speed, coordination and jumping ability.
+The Nintendo Power Pad was one of the first installations in the now flooded world of interactive video games.
+Classic games like World Class Track Meet and Dance Aerobics tested one’s speed, coordination, and jumping ability.
 Though the Power Pad got kids off the couch, they would quickly learn how to cheat the system.
-Congratulations, you just broke the world record for running… on your hands.
+Congratulations, you just broke the world record for running… with your hands.

 6. Pogo Stick